 Getting full text search up and running in Azure

-For those that apps running in azure using Azure SQL databases, you'll notice one gaping hole.
+For those that have apps running in Azure using Azure SQL databases, you'll notice one major feature missing.
 There is no full text search capability.
-It's one of those features that you never need until you do, and the only supported Azure story thus far is to spin up an expensive SQL Server 2012 VM.
-That's not to say their aren't options though, just nothing out of the box.
+It's one of those features you never need until you do, and the only supported Azure story thus far is to spin up an expensive SQL Server 2012 VM.
+That's not to say there aren't options, just nothing out of the box.

 The best of those options I've found to date is Lucene.Net.
 Lucene.Net is a C# port of the Apache Lucene search engine library for the .Net framework.
 That, combined with the AzureDirectory Library for Lucene.Net allowed me to accomplish my goal of a fast and robust search engine for the nearly 20 million books in my database.
 Essentially what the AzureDirectory project does, is allow you to easily build an index from your data and store it directly into Azure blob storage.
 I don't have a full grasp on all of its capabilities yet, but from my testing thus far, it's exactly what I was looking for.

 Building the index